Whitevinyl/tombola.js/README.md

 ```
 >*returns: integer*

-Randomly generates a whole number from the total of simulates dice rolls.
+Randomly generates a whole number from the total of simulated dice rolls.

 -